Hunting and Fishing

 SEASONS

-April-May, end of August-Februar
+April-May, end of August-February

 SIBERIAN BROWN BEAR